Ben Wallace rules himself out of Tory leadership race

 An Opinium poll of Tory members for Channel 4 put Mr Sunak in front on 25 per cent, ahead of foreign secretary Liz Truss on 21 per cent, with Mr Wallace further back on 12 per cent.

-One MP who has backed Mr Wallace said he had been picking up a lot of support from MPs who stayed in government and were uncomfortable with Mr Sunak’s “treachery”.
+One MP who had backed Mr Wallace said he had been picking up a lot of support from MPs who stayed in government and were uncomfortable with Mr Sunak’s “treachery”.

-He had support from several One Nation moderates, and had been considered a “unity” candidate who gain some support from the right of the party.
+The defence secretary had support from several One Nation moderates, and had been considered a “unity” candidate who gain some support from the right of the party.

 “He’s a lot of people’s second favourite choice – I’ve yet to hear anyone say anything bad about Ben,” the MP said prior to his withdrawal.